RaspberryPiFoundation/microbit-curriculum/en-GB/against-the-clock/index.md

 # Step 2: Starting and stopping your timer { .activity }

-Use button A to start your timer, and button B to stop it.
+Let's use button A to start your timer, and button B to stop it.

 ## Activity Checklist { .check }